theKnightsOfRohan/venison.nvim/README.md

 ~~I'm not sure if deer are classified as game animals, but let's pretend they are.~~

 An experimental plugin framework for creating games in neovim, based on a simple event loop.
+Inspired by [ThePrimeagen/vim-with-me](https://github.com/ThePrimeagen/vim-with-me), but with a focus on a simpler, more intuitive API, and making use of some pre-built, much more powerful libraries.
+Also, you shouldn't need to use a separate language to code the game.

 NOTE: STILL IN DEVELOPMENT, NOT YET READY FOR USE